tobek/laminae/notes.md

 - possible objectives:
     + no good or evil, everyone makes sense in their context
     + and no one paradigm works for everything
-        * although that's what Synthesis and Utility say. but likewise in practice you can't adhere to either of those dogmatically?
+        * although that's what Synthesis and Utility say. but likewise in practice you can't adhere to either of those dogmatically, sometimes an extreme is needed?
     + exploration, wonder, research
     + finding a home
     + fixing something - tracking down a family member, righting a wrong that someone (maybe herself) did